-Associate Professor of Law
+Graham Kenan Professor of Law

 The Charles E. Daye Award for Excellence in Service is conferred annually on the basis of service performed within the two years prior to year in which the award is given.
 A faculty member is honored for exemplary public service, measured by the time, effort and creativity devoted to service, as well as the impact on the community.

 Reef C. Ivey II Term Professor of Law, Associate Professor of Law

 Robert P. Mosteller